 To complete the course work for the County Government Education Program, county staff will take a total of 45 hours of courses.
 There is no timeline to finish, however the program may be completed within 6 to 12 months now that it is offered online.
-At FAC's Annual Conference each year in June, we will recognize the staff that have completed the program.
-To date, there are 30 graduates from this program.
+County staff that have completed the program requirements are recognized at FAC's Annual Conference each year in June.
+To date, there are 36 graduates from this program.